 |Small focus groups and 1:1 interventions have been conducted across school by teaching assistants in order to close the gap in reading, writing and maths.
 Teaching assistants across school have ensured they have had up to date knowledge and training in order to do this.||The support staff across school are key to ensuring pupils access extra support when necessary across reading, writing and maths but also in swimming, sport and personal/ social development.

-Phase leader reports on interventions and outcomes of these have ensured progress is measured and impact is tangible.
+Phase leader reports on interventions and outcomes of these.

 |Additional support for pupils and parents to manage and support attendance, school clothing and school meals||Additional Admin support||Admin support staff have had dedicated time to monitor attendance, organise uniforms, sign-post to additional support/ services from the local council/ community which has ensured that attendance across school has improved for persistent absence and overall outcomes have improved for disadvantaged pupils.